Overview

 CHARITABLE AND NON-PROFIT ADVISORY FEES

-assets under FPF’s management.
-The annual fee for charitable and non-profit asset management services
+under FPF’s management.
+The annual fee for charitable and non-profit asset management services will not exceed

 SPARK FINANCIAL ADVISORY FEES

-monthly depending on the service package selected.
-The annual fee for financial planning services will not exceed
+depending on the service package selected.
+The annual fee for financial planning services will not exceed $6,000.
+Not all

 FINANCIAL PLANNING & CONSULTING SERVICES FEE

-on the scope and complexity of the engagement.
+scope and complexity of the engagement.
 Hourly fees will typically not exceed $500 per hour.
-Flat fees
+Flat fees generally will not

-may be required to pay the fee at the time the agreement is executed with our Firm; however, our Firm does not
+be required to pay the fee at the time the agreement is executed with our Firm; however, our Firm does not require or

-require or solicit prepayment of more than $1,200 in fees per Client, six months or more in advance.
-The fee is
+solicit prepayment of more than $1,200 in fees per Client, six months or more in advance.
+The fee is considered earned

 If the Client terminates the services after entering into an agreement with our Firm, the Client will be invoiced and

-notice of termination.
-For financial planning and/or consulting services, our Firm performs under a fixed fee
+termination.
+For financial planning and/or consulting services, our Firm performs under a fixed fee arrangement, the Client

 RETIREMENT PLAN SERVICE FEE

-fee are agreed upon in advance and acknowledged by the Plan Sponsor Agreement or Plan Provider’s account
+agreed upon in advance and acknowledged by the Plan Sponsor Agreement or Plan Provider’s account agreement.
+Fee

 INDEPENDENT SUB-ADVISORY

-disclosure brochure, which will be provided to you before or when an agreement for services is executed, and the
+brochure, which will be provided to you before or when an agreement for services is executed, and the account is

-account is established.
-Each third-party investment adviser is required under federal securities laws to provide their
+established.
+Each third-party investment adviser is required under federal securities laws to provide their clients, including

-Manager, who will be responsible for delivering our Firm’s portion of the fee paid by the Client.
-With SMA, you
+who will be responsible for delivering our Firm’s portion of the fee paid by the Client.
+With SMA, you may incur additional

-and have met the conditions of our Firm’s due diligence review.
-Our Firm is committed to always working in the
+have met the conditions of our Firm’s due diligence review.
+Our Firm is committed to always working in the Client's best

-fees, agreements, and risks surrounding these arrangements and fully understand that these types of arrangements
+agreements, and risks surrounding these arrangements and fully understand that these types of arrangements have layers

-have layers of fees that may or may not be apparent without reading the SMA’s Brochure and this Brochure, along
+of fees that may or may not be apparent without reading the SMA’s Brochure and this Brochure, along with the offering

 SEMINARS & WORKSHOPS FEE